Everything You Need to Know About Tower Cranes

 Hammerhead Tower Crane

 A hammerhead crane features a fixed, horizontal jib and a trolley assembly that travels the length of the jib to position the hook.
-Some hammerhead tower crane utilize pendant lines between the jib/counterjib and a tower top assembly while other utlize a “flat top” design without a tower top or pendant lines.
+Some hammerhead tower cranes utilize pendant lines between the jib/counter jib and a tower top assembly while others utilize a “flat top” design without a tower top or pendant lines.
 Flat top tower cranes are especially useful in situations where multiple cranes swing through the same airspace.

 Luffing Jib Crane